-- While the rest of the world goes digital, pharma is yet to fully embrace this transformation, though efforts started as early as 2002.
+- While the rest of the world goes digital, pharma is yet to fully embrace this transformation with edetailing automation, though efforts started as early as 2002.
 Businesses can start by first equipping their own teams with the digital armor and savviness to face digital challenges head-on.

 - Earlier, the medical rep was the key channel.
 Today, there needs to be an omnichannel approach – SMS, messaging apps, social, search, and ads all play a role in marketing and sales.
 Managing so many channels can be a logistical nightmare.

 - The texture of communication is shifting from brand-focused communication to content marketing, awareness-building, and delivery of non-branded content.

 - Consumers are also more digitally-savvy, leveraging the Internet to build awareness about new medicines and treatments.
 Pharma must be equipped to handle the new reality of consumer awareness.